anubhavsrivastava/theanubhav.com/_posts/2019-02-25-playing-http-status-code-game.md

 #     - follow
 gh-repo: anubhavsrivastava/whats-my-http-statuscode
 gist: >-
-    We will have a look at concepts that revolve around this question and progressively take it to next level.
+    We will understand important of HTTP status code and check common codes that should find a place in your application.
 categories:
     - HTTP
     - Web